RedLectroid/KingCrown/README.md

 # KingCrown

-KingCrown is a tool to quickly deploy KingPhisher to a  server for phishing.
+KingCrown is a tool to quickly download, install and configure KingPhisher to a server for phishing.
 It will automagically generate DKIM keys and SSL certificates.
 It also has an option to quickly change the domain if your campaign was burned.

 ### Requirements